sayam775prajapati-oss/Gan-based-fish-segmentation/README.md

 # Dataset

-The model is trained using underwater fish images and corresponding segmentation masks.
+The model was trained on a custom primary underwater fish dataset collected and prepared manually for better segmentation tasks.

+## The dataset consists of:

+* Underwater fish images
+* Corresponding segmentation masks
+* Frame-mask pair annotations for supervised learning

+## Dataset Preparation
+* Images were collected from underwater video frames
+* Fish masks were manually prepared for segmentation
+* Dataset organized for GAN-based trainingasks.

 ## Dataset Format